- 1 egg

 - Pour into a greased 9-in. x 5-in. loaf pan.
 Bake at 350° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - For sauce, combine sugar and cornstarch in a saucepan.
 Stir in cream until smooth; add butter.
 Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
+Stir in vanilla.
 Serve with blueberry bread.
 Yield: 8 servings (2 cups sauce).

 Sweet White Wine